truenas/middleware/docs/userguide/freenas_intro.rst

 * SSSD was updated to `1.11.7 <https://fedorahosted.org/sssd/wiki/Releases/Notes-1.11.7>`_.

+* Man pages have been added and can be accessed from :ref:`Shell`.

 * An installation of STABLE, as of 201501212031, now creates two boot environments.
 The system will boot into the *default* boot environment and users can make their changes and update from this version.
 The other boot environment, named *Initial-Install* can be booted into if the system needs to be returned to a pristine, non-configured version of the installation.